 At the entrance of the town is a store called La Cave de Beuvron where my husband and I stopped to buy some local products.
 From the moment we entered the store until we left the owner conversed with us about the products, the weather, California, his awesome car, you name it.

 I was in total shock.
-In all my years in living and visiting France no one ever been that friendly.
+In all my years of living and visiting France no one has ever been that friendly.
 It was refreshing and endearing.
 I wish I had taken a photo of him, but I did not want to push my luck.
-Instead, I took plenty of photos of his property that was adorably staged.
+Instead, I took plenty of photos of his property that were adorably staged.

 We walked through the rest of the town and stopped for a crepe.
 It was a good crepe, a great crepe, but really bad service.
 My husband lamented that it is a shame that you have to go to Paris to have a crepe that is both good and served well.
 Sigh.